7. Handling of Scripting and Output Tools#

 Creation of buttons

-Then, the button can be created with:
+Then, the button can be created with one of the following commands:

-Session.CreateButton(“NewButton”, “Test.py”, “Test.png”)
+Session.CreateButton(“NewButton”, “Test.py”, “Test.png”) - User Button

 Notes:

-- The button name shall be only one word.
+The button name shall be only one word.
 CamelCase and underscores are allowed.

-- If the icon parameter is left blank, the button name will be displayed instead.
+If the icon parameter is left blank, the button name will be displayed instead.

 This will create the new button and store it under action_dict.xml, so it will be available the next time the program is executed.